Sammcb/Sammcb.github.io/content/blog/anniversary-learning-to-love/index.md

 end
 ```

 Since I was working with very low-resolution pixel art, I needed to figure out how to scale up the sprites in LÖVE without generating blurring artifacts.
-I learned (after more confusion than I would like to admit about `object:method()` syntax in Lua replacing `object.method()` on other C-based languages and enums in Lua, unlike in Swift or Python are just strings), that I could set a filter on the image's `Texture` object to adjust how it was scaled up and down.
+I learned (after more confusion than I would like to admit about `object:method()` syntax in Lua replacing `object.method()` on other C-based languages, and enums in Lua, unlike in Swift or Python, being just strings), that I could set a filter on the image's `Texture` object to adjust how it was scaled up and down.

 ```lua
 -- player.lua